 Best 4-Person

-The Sportz Dome-To-Go is the ideal choice for smaller families or camping couples who like a little extra space.
+The Sportz Dome-To-Go is the ideal choice for smaller families of four or camping couples who appreciate some extra space.

 This tent’s dome-style design means it performs well in wet and blustery weather.
 The steep, curved walls shed water quickly and their curvature provides added stability when things get blowy.